-This degree is intended for students holding either the Associate’s Degree in Nursing or a Diploma in Nursing.
+This degree is intended for students holding either the Associate Degree in Nursing or a diploma in nursing.
 Students are granted the BSN from UW-Stevens Point and are therefore subject to its graduation requirements.
 The UW-Stevens Point provides all student-related services (advising, financial aid, registration, etc.).
 The UW-Stevens Point BSN completion program is seeking accreditation from the American Association of Colleges of Nursing and is approved by the Wisconsin State Board of Nursing.

 UW-Stevens Point BSN Completion Degree